 - on-call arrangements (ie your rota frequency and your availability supplement category)

-- any arrangements for additional PAs or sessions, over and above your standard contract
+- arrangements for additional PAs or sessions, over and above your standard 10PA contract, are specifically identified

-- any agreed arrangements for carrying out regular fee-paying services
+- agreed arrangements for carrying out regular fee-paying services

 - any special agreements or arrangements regarding the operation or interpretation of the job plan